 During the month of October, Pumpkin Starts can be easily purchased every day inside the large cabinet at Nook’s Cranny where they will cost 280 Bells each, or 1400 Bells for five in bulk.
 Note that if you have just updated your game on September 30th, you may need to time travel to October in order to buy Pumpkin Starts.

-However, they are not seasonally exclusive and Pumpkin Starts can also be purchased from Leif’s Flower Shop when he randomly visits your island outside Resident Services.
+However, they are not seasonally exclusive and Pumpkin Starts can also be purchased from Leif’s Flower Shop outside of October when he randomly visits your island outside Resident Services.
 During October, he will charge a discounted price of just 140 Bells each, or 700 Bells for five in bulk.
-Outside of October, the price matches the Nook’s Cranny cost.

 How To Plant Pumpkin Starts